When is unexplained infertility diagnosed?

 Most cases of unexplained infertility are caused by the following three conditions:

-- 50% Immunological factors: The immune system can react against the man's sperm, and kill them, immobilize them, or make them stick together.
+- Immunological factors (50 percent): The immune system can react against the man's sperm, and kill them, immobilize them, or make them stick together.
 Women can also develop an immune reaction to the coating of their own eggs, which can prevent sperm from attaching to them.

-- 25% Tubal Abnormalities and Endometriosis: It is possible that there may be a subtle defect in the mechanism by which the fimbria "pick up" the egg at ovulation; or the cilia in the tube may not function properly.
+- Tubal abnormalities and endometriosis (25 percent): It is possible that there may be a subtle defect in the mechanism by which the fimbria "pick up" the egg at ovulation; or the cilia in the tube may not function properly.

-- 25% Abnormal eggs such as premature aging: It would appear that a very small number of cases of unexplained infertility are due to the persistent production of abnormal eggs.
+- Abnormal eggs such as premature aging (25 percent): It would appear that a very small number of cases of unexplained infertility are due to the persistent production of abnormal eggs.
 These may have a deformed structure or chromosomal abnormalities.

 Other reasons include:

-Trapped eggs: In some cases it would appear that eggs are produced, and mature correctly within the follicle, which then goes on to become a corpus luteum, without, however, first bursting to release the egg.
+Trapped eggs: In some cases, it would appear that eggs are produced, and mature correctly within the follicle, which then goes on to become a corpus luteum, without first bursting to release the egg.
 The egg is therefore effectively trapped inside the unbroken corpus luteum.
 This is called luteinized unruptured follicle (LUF) syndrome.

 - Infections: Infection by certain disease particles has been shown to be responsible for some cases of unexplained infertility.
 A disease particle called T-strain mycoplasma may be present in numbers too low to show up in a clinical examination, but that nevertheless causes infertility.